 No one wants to pour resources into a campaign that has yielded no successful results.
 Tracking and measuring your return on investment, or ROI, allows you an in-depth, data-backed picture of where and how your marketing dollars are being spent.

 That’s why taking stock of your marketing efforts, down to the number, helps you determine where your time and funds are best spent for maximum effectiveness.

 Below, you’ll find a few concrete reasons why measuring and tracking ROI should be a foundational tenet of your marketing routine and how adopting this habit can meaningfully impact your business.

 Although the instinct may be to cover all your bases when it comes to traditional and digital marketing, isn’t it wiser to choose the medium that’s yielded concrete returns?

-Tracking the effectiveness of your ROI creates a clear correlation from where your marketing dollars are spent and how many leads and clients you’ve reaped as a result.
+Tracking the effectiveness of your ROI creates a clear correlation from where your marketing dollars are spent to how many leads and clients you’ve reaped as a result.

 Simply engaging with new clients about where they found your services can give you a good picture.